Defining your metric

 Use this guide to define your metric.
 It's important to think through the abstractions and functionality of your metric before adding it.

-When you're ready to add your metric, please file an issue with the relevant details.
+When you're ready to add your metric, please with the relevant details.
 We recommend waiting for feedback before you begin implementing your metric.

 All metrics in this library are model-agnostic.
 Anyone who wants to use your metric should already have: